Yesterday, a gentleman who is taking the Live Intentionally – 90 Day Self-Project contacted me, and he asked me a very familiar sounding question:

 You set an ambitious goal, you misstep, and then you completely give up on the goal, in hopes of retrying at a later date.

-I remember reading a study that went something like: if you’re dieting and I give you a cookie in the morning, you’re much more likely to eat an unhealthy meal through the day, as compared to had I not given you that cookie.
+I remember reading a study that went something like: if you’re dieting and I give you a cookie in the morning, you’re much more likely to eat an unhealthy meal through the day, as compared to if I had not given you that cookie.

 The thought process goes something like this: